GalvanizeOpenSource/stats-shortcourse/src/regression-classification-metrics.rst

   1. State assumptions of linear regression model
   2. Estimate a linear regression model
   3. Evaluate a linear regression model
-..
-4. Look at the R and Bayesian ways of implementing linear regression

 Lot of Data
 -----------